matteo1123/Production-Warning/extension/PRIVACY.md

 - **Your question** is transmitted to the AI service
 - **Anonymous usage data** may be collected to improve the service

+**Important Limitations:**
+- **No Automatic Access**: PW Focus cannot bypass login screens or authenticate to websites.
+The extension only extracts text content that is already visible on the page in your browser.
+- **What You See Is What Gets Shared**: If you are logged into a private site (e.g., Salesforce, internal dashboards), the extension can only access the page content visible to you as a logged-in user.
+This means sensitive data visible on those pages could be included in the chat context.

+**Protecting Sensitive Data:**
+Each focus includes a "Cursor Warning" feature that allows you to exclude specific websites from AI chat context:
+- Set a URL pattern (e.g., `*salesforce*`, `*dashboard*`, `*admin*`)
+- Enable "Exclude matching URLs from AI context"
+- Pages matching this pattern will be skipped when extracting content for AI chat

 You can opt out of data sharing at any time in the Focus Mode Settings.
 When disabled, all AI chat processing happens without storing data.

 ### Data Shared with Other Users